iqual-ch/iq_autocode/README.md

 Install the module using composer:
 `composer require iqual/iq_autocode`

+Enable the module using drush:
+`drush en iq_autocode`

+## Dependencies
 The module requires drupal/barcodes and tecnickcom/tc-lib-barcode.
 For tecnickcom/tc-lib-barcode, the general packagist repo may be necessary.

 ## Setup